JaredWinkens/CS_548_D3D_COSeg_winkenj_davissj_ballarmj/README.md

 # This is a fork created for a CS 548 class project at SUNY Polytechnic

 ### Team Members: Jared Winkens, Sawyer Davis, Michael Ballard

+### Modifactions:
+- Added 3 new datasets (Toronto3D, OpenTrench3D, Semantic3D)
+- Added scripts for preprocessing new datasets
+- Created instructions to facilitate adding new datasets
+- Updated the setup process to make it more comprehensive

 # [CVPR 2024] Rethinking Few-shot 3D Point Cloud Semantic Segmentation